harness/developer-hub/tutorials/self-managed-enterprise-edition/use-an-external-redis-database.md

 ## Install Redis on GCP

-After you configure your firewall rules, you must install Redis on GCP.To install Redis on GCP, you must create three VMs, create a public zone, configure your Redis cluster, configure your Redis database, and test your connectivity.
+After you configure your firewall rules, you must install Redis on GCP.
+To install Redis on GCP, you must create three VMs, create a public zone, configure your Redis cluster, configure your Redis database, and test your connectivity.

 ### Create your VMs